How Long Do Edibles Last? Do Edibles Show Up in Drug Tests? Side Effects of Edibles & Edible Dose Facts.

 How long do weed edibles last?
 An edible high typically has a delayed onset, lasts much longer, and may feel more intense and euphoric than inhalation techniques like smoking and vaping.
 The delayed onset is because before the cannabinoids can enter your bloodstream, your stomach, intestines, and liver need time to digest and metabolize the meal.

 THC is eventually metabolized into a new chemical form called 11-hydroxy-THC in your digestive tract.
-People claim that edibles create more potent effects than other routes of intake because this type of THC more easily penetrates the blood-brain barrier.
+People claim that edibles create more potent effects than other intake routes because this type of THC more easily penetrates the blood-brain barrier.

 Another factor contributing to the possibility that an edible containing fat can result in a more robust and intense experience than smoking or vaping is that the presence of fat might boost the bioavailability of cannabinoids.
 Additionally, the effects of edibles can last up to three times longer than those of smoking or vaping, which generally wear off after 1 to 4 hours.